astropenguin/jupyter-io/README.md

 jupyter-io provides the `in_notebook` function to directly save (i.e. embed) files to Jupyter notebooks.
 Suppose you create a Matplotlib figure want to save it as a PDF file.
-The following code will save the PDF file into your local environment:
+The following code will save the PDF file to your local environment:
 ```python
 import matplotlib.pyplot as plt